-Students are responsible to meet the Clinical Instructor on-time in the Lobby of the assigned clinical site at the designated time.
+Students are responsible for meeting the clinical Instructor on-time at the designated area of the assigned clinical site at the designated time.

 The program office, classroom and clinical lab are accessible by Metro bus.
 For further information about bus routes, please call Metro at 202-637-7000.